AOMediaCodec/av1-spec/annex.e.decoder.model.md

 Coded frames arrive at the decoder smoothing buffer of the size BufferSize at a rate defined by BitRate.
 The following variables are used in this section and below:

-BitRate is set to a value equal to the MaxBitrate specified for the level signaled for the operating that is being decoded.
+BitRate is set to a value equal to the MaxBitrate specified for the level signaled for the operating point that is being decoded.

-BufferSize s set to a value equal to the MaxBufferSize value specified for the level signaled for the operating that is being decoded.
+BufferSize is set to a value equal to the MaxBufferSize value specified for the level signaled for the operating point that is being decoded.

 Decodable Frame Group i (DFG i ) consists of all OBUs, including headers, between the end of the last OBU related to previous frame with show_existing_frame flag equal to 0, (frame  i - 1),